 On 10 January 2016, everything went wrong.
-It was reminiscent of the poem The Day Lady Died by Frank O’Hara: “…everyone and I stopped breathing”.
-In the years following the death of David Bowie we’ve had Brexit, Donald Trump won the American Presidency, a global pandemic killed millions of people and we are now on the brink of a third world war.
+It was reminiscent of the poem The Day Lady Died by Frank O’Hara: “everyone and I stopped breathing”.
+In the years following the death of David Bowie we’ve had Brexit, Donald Trump as President, a global pandemic killed millions of people and we are now on the brink of a third world war.

 This reviewer can’t be the only person to think this is all connected with Bowie’s departure.
 Watching Brett Morgen’s new documentary celebrating the singer, Moonage Daydream, the sense of loss becomes even more palpable.
 With access to Bowie’s own archives and featuring previously unseen live and interview footage, the documentary is true to the eclectic genius of the young lad from Brixton who dominated the music scene for decades.
 The music is front and centre and tracks are played in full and loud, frequently in live versions.

 Animation and collages, as well as snippets and clips from Buster Keaton films to Blade Runner, illustrate Bowie’s influences and the tradition and context he was working from.
 In early sections we see just how grisly the early 70s could look: the weather reports, the food, the workday clothes and bad hair.
 But then came Bowie and glam rock, which generally sought to “get the 20th century started” (as Bowie grandiloquently puts it).
 Gender fluidity, bisexuality and theatricality all played into a playful androgynous identity which went for the fully outrageous, while having to bat away the most banal questions.
 There are many interviewers, some taking him seriously and others less so.
 Russell Harty asks if Bowie’s shoes are girl’s or boy’s shoes.
 With grace and wit, Bowie tells him: “They’re shoe shoes silly!”